GabLeRoux/how-to-use-gulp-bower-fix-css-path/ReadMe.md

 ```

 Note: This is not working yet, I may have done something wrong ;) Feel free send a PR ;)

+## Maybe we should use [gulp-css-adjust-url-path](https://www.npmjs.com/package/gulp-css-adjust-url-path) instead

+Looks more appropriate ;)